sciapp/gr/lib/grm/grplot/README.md

 - `error_columns`: define the columns of the file which should represent the error-data.
 Depending on the status of the flag parameter `equal_up_and_down_error` this parameter must include either one or two columns for each y-column which should have error bars later.
 If this parameter is used and includes enough columns it is not needed to set `error` to enable the error bars.
 It can still be set to edit the resulting error bars.
 - `xye_file`: defines a special case of the data-file.
 In this case the first column represents the x-, the second the y- and the third and maybe fourth column the error-values.
 The parameter can only have the values 0 and 1.
 If this parameter has the value 1 it is not needed to set `error` to enable the error bars.
 It can still be set to edit the resulting error bars.

 There are more key-value parameters.
 These parameters only effect specific plot types.
-For example `bar_width` only makes sense, when bars are drawn.
+For example `bar_width` only makes sense, if bars are drawn.
 All possible parameters are:

 `accelerate`, `algorithm`, `bar_color`, `bar_width`, `bin_counts`, `bin_edges`, `c`, `clip_negative`, `colormap`, `draw_edges`, `edge_color`, `edge_width`, `grplot`, `int_lim`, `isovalue`, `keep_radii_axes`, `kind`, `levels`, `line_spec`, `major_h`, `marginal_heatmap_kind`, `marker_type`, `num_bins`, `normalization`, `orientation`, `phi_flip`, `rotation`, `scatter_z`, `stairs`, `step_where`, `style`, `tilt`, `transformation`, `x_bins`, `x_colormap`, `x_flip`, `y_bins`, `y_colormap`, `y_flip`, `y_labels`